realsifocopypaste333/sifo-player/README.md

 HOW TO RUN IT WITH PYTHON

-1. install gnbu linux os
+1. install gnu linux os

 -----------------